Virtual therapy, online therapy, or telehealth is therapy where the therapist and client are in two different places and exclusively virtual.

 You can start in your home, car, yard, or anywhere you feel your privacy is maintained and disruptions can be minimized.

 Virtual Therapy, Telehealth or telemedicine is the process of providing health-related services to people through technology, such as video conferencing (think Skype and Facetime), telephone, and electronic exchanges of information (email, text message, apps).
 It allows greater service access to people seeking location flexibility, innovation, and efficiency!

 How Do You Use Telehealth for Therapy?

-Providing clinical therapy online (teletherapy), means seeing a provider/receiving services via a third party platform.
+Providing clinical therapy virtually (teletherapy), means seeing a provider/receiving services via a third party technology-based platform.
 Essentially, it is therapy that you receive from any location you are safe and comfortable in, using technology, with a provider that is in a remote location.
 In this case, therapy is conducted online.

 Online therapy affords people the same quality therapy they may get in an office, but offers more options for the location in which they receive their services (such as at home or any private space).
 In my experience, online therapy offers convenience and efficiency, while honoring confidentiality and therapeutic process.